SherG/s2/blog/facebook-ads-roi.md

 ### The Disappointment Lens

 The business owner — a solopreneur — had to follow up with leads via email and phone.
-There was phone tag, reminder emails that needed to be sent, and people were difficult to get ahold of.
+There was phone tag, he had to send reminder emails, and people were difficult to get ahold of.
 A minority actually made an appointment for the free consultation for his service.
 One was a no-show.

 One way to look at this is to focus on the frustration (and number) of boring follow-up tasks.
 Whether one chooses the disappointment lens has a lot to do with one's expectations.